Ray (Ray Terrill): Solo series

 In The Final Night, Ray participates in making a secondary sun to try and fool the Sun-Eater.
 He also personally watches out for a small Mexican town, using his powers to make sure it is sufficiently heated.
 This task uses up most of Ray's power until he collapses, drained.
 A kiss from Fire provides enough power to rejuvenate Ray and with the help of Zatanna and Firestorm, the fate of the town is assured.

 Around this time he is approached by the demon Neron, who attempts to gain his soul.
 Neron, despite being far beyond the concepts of gender, has to resort to pretending to be Circe after part of the plan involves a kiss and Ray comes to believe he has kissed a guy.
 In the end, Ray does not fulfill his part of the bargain and, as a result, does not lose his soul.

 Ray later takes part in saving the universe against the might of an ancient weapon called Mageddon.
 Following this, Ray appears at a Titans West recruitment drive party in Los Angeles.
-Although he joins Green Lantern's Justice League of Air during the "Justice Leagues" crisis (wherein each member forms his or her own minor league), he soon is back adventuring on his own.
+Although he joins Green Lantern's Justice League of Air during the "Justice Leagues" crisis (wherein each member forms their own minor league), he soon is back adventuring on his own.

-In Our Worlds at War, Ray is called upon as a reserve member of the JSA to battle Imperiex.
-On their mission, Ray, along with several other modern-day "Freedom Fighters", fight to release the captured Daxamite people from imprisonment.
-Although Ray is severely injured in battle, the team succeeds in their mission and Ray quickly heals.